JoshMayerr/oic/README.md

 ## Configuration

-The API key can be configured in two ways:

-- Through the app's settings UI (recommended for users)
+The OpenAI API key can be configured through the app's settings UI:

-- Via the `.env` file (recommended for development)
+1. Open the settings window (Settings > API Configuration)
+2. Enter your OpenAI API key
+3. Click "Save Changes"

 ## Contributing